exonum/exonum-doc/src/architecture/storage.md

 bytes sequence, and values are serialized objects, in fact, byte sequences too.

-Every table is uniquely identified by the complex prefix.
-Such prefix is added to the every key of the specific table, thus allows to distinguish values from different tables.
+Every table is uniquely identified by the complex prefix used when mapping table keys into keys of the underlying low-level storage.
+The keys are prepended with this prefix which is unique to each table, thus allows to distinguish values from different tables.

 The prefix consist of service ID and internal identifier inside the service.
 As well as tables represent just a handy API for access to data